 Ludo, you have opened my eyes and changed my taste for a simple omelette -- hey, I'll even give you props for changing the way I'll now spell the word, from omelet (sic) to omelette!!

 What's different is the way his omelette is cooked.
-Mainly, you soft scramble the well mixed eggs, add the cheese while the egg is slightly damp, then gently roll it up.
-Of course, American tastes blanch at runny eggs.
+Mainly, you soft scramble the well-mixed eggs, add the cheese while the egg is slightly damp, then gently roll it up.
+Of course, Americans taste blanched at runny eggs.
 But the egg is cooked and warmed through, just slightly damp, and this makes all the difference.

 But if you insist, you can continue to cook the omelette to your desired doneness.

 Chef Ludo also cooks the omelette in lots of butter.
 And he uses a soft French cheese called Boursin (similar in texture to cream cheese.)
-For my recipe I just used easy to get Italian shredded mozzerella.
+For my recipe, I just used easy-to-get Italian shredded mozzarella.
 You can use any soft cheese you like.
 I think the main thing is how lightly the omelette is cooked.